Staff are available Monday through Friday, 8:00 am to 4:30 pm. Call 515-281-5171 or email IBM@iowa.gov, for assistance.

 Alternate Board Members

-For more information about the responsibilities of an alternate member, see Iowa Code chapter 148.2.
+For more information about the responsibilities of an alternate board member, see Iowa Code chapter 148.2.

 Back to top